Information Security Management

 GRC

-We fulfil our corporate social responsibilities by providing reliable products and services, and properly managing all critical information we receive from customers, business partners and various stakeholders involved in our business operations.
+We also establish appropriate operational processes and rules for information systems to ensure and maintain the confidentiality, integrity and availability of internal and external information assets, while on a technical level we are taking multilayered measures to prevent unauthorized access from outside the Group’s information systems and to protect against computer viruses.
+These efforts help us fulfil our corporate social responsibilities by continuing to provide reliable products and services, and properly managing all critical information we receive from customers, business partners and various stakeholders involved in our business operations.

-As information technology and digital data security become increasingly vital to our operations, we ensure to safeguard against unauthorized access and cyber attacks, and promote the digital transformation (DX) of the Fuji Oil Group.
-This will further increase our corporate value.
+As digital technology and data use become increasingly vital to our operations, we will work to ensure information security, and promote the digital transformation (DX) of our Group to further strengthen our competitiveness.

 At least 90% complete At least 60% complete Less than 60% complete